ctrliq/kernel-src-tree/Documentation/filesystems/vfs.rst

 ``putback_page``
 	Called by the VM when isolated page's migration fails.

-``launder_page``
+``launder_folio``
-	Called before freeing a page - it writes back the dirty page.
+	Called before freeing a folio - it writes back the dirty folio.
-	To prevent redirtying the page, it is kept locked during the whole operation.
+	To prevent redirtying the folio, it is kept locked during the whole operation.

 ``is_partially_uptodate``